Listening and responding

-CSH Surrey’s Customer Liaison Officer will assist you.
+CSH Surrey’s Patient Experience Team will assist you.
 Your concerns will be acknowledged, investigated and responded to within agreed timescales.

-You can also write to the Customer Liaison Officer at Leatherhead Hospital, Poplar Road, Leatherhead, Surrey KT22 8SD.
+You can also write to the Patient Experience Team at Leatherhead Hospital, Poplar Road, Leatherhead, Surrey KT22 8SD.
 Alternatively you can send your letter to CSH Surrey’s Chief Executive, also at Leatherhead Hospital.